-ECO202 Microeconomics 4.5 Quarter Credits

-In this course, students will create a logical and coherent framework in which to organize economic phenomena related to microeconomics.
+ECO202 Microeconomics 4.5 Quarter Credits In this course, students will create a logical and coherent framework in which to organize economic phenomena related to microeconomics.
 The students will analyze several economic models for the explanation and hypothesis of wide variety of economic (and seemingly non-economic) phenomena.
 Likewise, the student will interpret the microeconomic theory that allows the student to gain a fundamental understanding of the effect that human behavior, preferences and choices have in an economic setting.

-EEL1101 A+ Hardware, Networking & Mobile Computer Systems 4.5 Qu

-In this course, students will analyze hardware in a personal computer with emphasis on its components, protocols, and functions.
+EEL1101 A+ Hardware, Networking & Mobile Computer Systems 4.5 Quarter Credits In this course, students will analyze hardware in a personal computer with emphasis on its components, protocols, and functions.
 Additionally, they will distinguish storage systems, power supplies, and I/O devices.
 Students will also compare local network configuration processes.
 Furthermore, they will examine mobile device types, printer configurations, and virtualization architecture.

-EEL1111 A+ Software, Security & Operating Systems

-In this course, students will examine common computer configurations, operating systems, and customer support skills.
+EEL1111 A+ Software, Security & Operating Systems 4.5 Quarter Credits In this course, students will examine common computer configurations, operating systems, and customer support skills.
 They will also practice the installation of Windows operating systems and the configuration of a local network.
 In addition, students will compare personal computer troubleshooting techniques.
 Moreover, they will discuss computer system security strategies.
 Furthermore, students will analyze mobile devices, multiuser operating systems, and scripting technologies.

-EEL2090 Routing and Switching

-This course covers the components used to segment a local-area network (LAN), including bridges, switches, and routers.
+EEL2090 Routing and Switching 4.5 Quarter Credits This course covers the components used to segment a local-area network (LAN), including bridges, switches, and routers.
 It provides a greater understanding of access control lists, routing protocols, local-area network and wide-area network (WAN) design, switching, virtual local-area networks (VLANs), and frame relay.
 Furthermore, students will develop the skills required for implementing and configuring network devices.
 Finally, students will be able to practice the skills acquired by completing practical lab exercises.

-EEL2150 Networking Fundamentals

-The goal of this course is to provide students with an introduction to networking technologies and design.
+EEL2150 Networking Fundamentals 4.5 Quarter Credits The goal of this course is to provide students with an introduction to networking technologies and design.
 The student will receive training in technology standards, governing bodies, hardware, security, troubleshooting, and site survey methodology.
 Students will be able to assess the benefits and limitations of various cabling options, implementation of WLANs (wireless local area networks) and the use of virtual local area networks (VLANs).
 Lab Included.

-EEL2160 Security Fundamentals

-In this course, students will evaluate vulnerability issues that could affect systems, networks, software, and web security.
+EEL2160 Security Fundamentals 4.5 Quarter Credits In this course, students will evaluate vulnerability issues that could affect systems, networks, software, and web security.
 Students will also describe information security methods, such as encryption, authentication, key generation, auditing, monitoring, and risk evaluation.
 They will discuss confidentiality, privacy, integrity, availability, and fraud prevention as part of information security policies.
 Additionally, students will learn techniques used to ensure secure equipment configuration and placement within the different types of networks.
 Furthermore, students will be able to practice the skills acquired by completing practical lab exercises.
+In this course, students will develop reading and critical thinking skills for effective written communication strategies.
+They will revise their command of English language conventions and style.
+Furthermore, they will apply various rhetorical strategies through their incorporation in the writing process.
+They will also apply the APA style for source documentation of conducted research.